Governors Feel Heat to Reopen From Protesters, President

 Trump is pushing to relax the U.S. lockdown by May 1, a plan that hinges partly on more testing.

-In Asia, some nations that until recently appeared to have the outbreak under control, including Singapore and Japan, reported a fresh increase in cases Saturday.
+In Asia, some nations that until recently appeared to have the outbreak under control reported a fresh increase in cases Saturday.

 Japan’s total case number rose above 10,000.
-Prime Minister Shinzo Abe has voiced concern that people are not observing social distancing and announced a 100,000-yen ($930) cash handout to each resident as an incentive to stay home.
+Prime Minister Shinzo Abe has said he's concerned that people are not observing social distancing and announced a 100,000-yen ($930) cash handout to each resident as an incentive to stay home.

 Singapore reported a sharp, one-day spike of 942 infections, the highest in Southeast Asia, mostly among foreign workers staying in crowded dormitories.
 That brought the total to almost 6,000 in the tiny city-state of 6 million.